santhoshmayilraj/LeetCode-and-Chill/README.md

 ## Welcome to the Grind 💻

 Hi Again, This is Santhosh, your friendly neighbourhood coder.
-Alright, let’s do this one last time.
-Let me explain my story one last time—this is my LeetCode & Chill story.
+Alright, let’s do this one last time—this is my LeetCode & Chill story.
 This repo is my 12-step program to solving LeetCode problems.

 ### 🛠 The Process: